Shidduch tips for singles

 Take the Photo Seriously

 Physical appearance is an important factor in shidduchim.
 Shadchanim tend to give more attention to resumes that are accompanied by attractive photos.
-Therefore, the photo should be planned carefully, with the single looking his/her best.
-It may be worthwhile to have a professional photographer take the photo so that lighting and angle optimize the look.
+Therefore, the photo should be planned carefully.
+For tips on getting the optimal photo, click here.

 Adopt a Positive Dating Outlook